-The clothing artifacts, found on the property of the imperial valley desert museum, are bleached by the sun, but look like designer pieces that could be purchased at high end retailers.
-Ultimately, this collection is meant to shed light on the hypocrisy of fast fashion, and to start a conversation on personal stories of immigration.
+The clothing artifacts, found on the property of the imperial valley desert museum, are bleached by the sun but look like designer pieces that could be purchased at high-end retailers.
+Ultimately, this collection is meant to shed light on the hypocrisy of fashion culture and to start a conversation on personal stories of immigration.